Official Languages Recognition Program

 9. Why isn’t there a program award for Competency Level 1?

-For Competency Level 1, a certificate of participation is provided to each participating site or program that completes their self-assessment.
+For Competency Level 1, a certificate of participation is provided to each participating department or specialized service that completes their self-assessment.
 This certificate of participation can be publicly displayed to show the organization’s commitment to increasing access to health and social services in official languages.
 The main goal of Competency Level 1 is to self-reflect and evaluate your current state and identify areas for improvement through completing a self-assessment.
-Competency Level 1 prepares your site for Competency Level 2 activities (e.g., developing Quality Improvement Practice Plan and undergoing a peer review assessment).
+Competency Level 1 prepares you for Competency Level 2 activities (e.g., developing a Quality Improvement Practice Plan and undergoing a peer review assessment).